Meson-antimeson mixing: in the Standard Model and beyond

 Both $\dm_{d,s}$ in \bbm\ and the largest contribution to $\epsilon_K$ calculated from the \kkm\ amplitude involve box diagrams with top quarks, the QCD corrections are proportional to $\alpha_s(m_t)\sim 0.1$ and perturbation theory was found to work well \cite{Buras:1990fn}.
 For \kkm, however, also contributions with light $u,c$ quarks in the box diagrams are relevant for $\e_K$ and are even dominant for $\dm_K$.
 Since the leading-order prediction for $\dm_K$ fell short of the experimental value by more than a factor of 2, there was doubt that perturbation theory works for \kkm\ and uncontrolled additive hadronic long-distance effects were invoked to explain the experimental value of $\dm_K$.
 The issue was alleviated by QCD corrections and Ref.~\cite{Herrlich:1993yv} established short-distance dominance of $\dm_K$ in agreement with the expected suppression of additive long-distance effects by a factor of $\lqcd^2/m_c^2$.
 By 1995 all QCD contributions to $|\Delta F|=2$ transitions with heavy or light internal quarks had been calculated at the two-loop level \cite{Buras:1990fn,Herrlich:1993yv,Herrlich:1995hh,Herrlich:1996vf} and a complete QCD-corrected prediction of $\e_K$ in terms of $(\bar\rho,\bar\eta)$ became possible \cite{Herrlich:1995hh}.
 The corrections to $\dm_K$ were disturbingly large and called for a calculation of one higher order in $\alpha_s$, requiring a three-loop calculation \cite{Brod:2011ty}.
 With the corresponding result of Ref.~\cite{Brod:2010mj} $\e_K$ has become a high-precision observable \cite{Brod:2019rzc}.

 The path to precision required a parallel effort on hadronic matrix elements.
 One result of the definition of the perturbative framework was the observation that a certain arbitrary element, the dependence on the renormalization scheme, must cancel between perturbative pieces and hadronic matrix elements.
 This criterion eliminated hadronic models and, more generally, any approach without control over the renormalization scheme, from the theorists' toolbox and strengthened the case for lattice-QCD computations.
 There were also early analytical methods compatible with precision perturbative calculations, most prominently QCD sum rules \cite{Shifman:1978bx,Shifman:1978by}.
-In Kaon physics the large-$N_c$ framework (a systematic expansion in terms of the inverse number of colors) gave the correct value for the hadronic matrix element of \kkm\ \cite{Bardeen:1987vg}.
+In Kaon physics the large-$N_c$ framework (a systematic expansion in terms of the inverse number of colors) of \emph{Dual QCD} gave the correct value for the $\Delta S=2$ hadronic matrix element of \kkm\ \cite{Bardeen:1987vg,Buras:2014maa} and an estimate of $\dm_K$ in the right ballpark \cite{Gerard:1990dx,Bijnens:1990mz,Buras:2014maa}.

 In the remainder of this section I will first discuss the Yukawa interaction in the SM, which is the origin of flavor mixing.
 Then, in Sec.~\ref{sec:eff}, I will explain the concept of an effective hamiltonian, exemplified for $|\Delta B|=2$ transitions and applied to $\dm_{d,s}$.
 Here also precise SM predictions for these quantities and the associated phenomenology will be presented.
 In Sec.~\ref{sec:effdg} the effective $|\Delta B|=1$ will be introduced and applied to mixing-induced $CP$ asymmetries and $\Gamma_{12}^{d,s}$, with numerical predictions for $\dg_{d,s}$ and $a_{\rm fs}^{d,s}$.
 Sec.~\ref{sec:kaon} covers \kkm\ with predictions for $\e_K$ and $\dm_K$ and presents the overall picture on the UT from all quantities discussed in this section.